w3c/wcag3/guidelines/groups/input-operation/keyboard-interface-input/focus-placed.md

 :::tests
 **Procedure**
-1. Identify situations in the conformance scope where elements that have or contain keyboard focus are removed.
+For each situation where elements that have or contain keyboard focus are removed:
-2. For each situation, verify that the keyboard focus moves to its previous location, or, if that no longer exists, to another meaningful location.
+1. Check that the keyboard focus moves to its previous location, or, if that no longer exists, to another meaningful location.

 **Expected results**
-- #2 is true for each situation
+- #1 is true for each situation
 :::